mideind/GreynirEngine/doc/simpletree.rst

         yields a :py:class:`SimpleTree` instance for every child, recursively, using left-first traversal.

+    .. py:attribute:: span

+        Returns a ``(start, end)`` tuple of token indices, pointing to the first and the last token spanned by this subtree.

+    .. py:attribute:: index

+        Returns the index of the associated token, if this subtree corresponds to a :ref:`terminal <terminals>`, or ``None`` otherwise.

+    .. py:attribute:: parent

+        Returns the parent of this subtree, or ``None`` if this is the root.

+    .. py:attribute:: root

+        Returns the root of this subtree, or the subtree itself if it is the root.

     .. py:attribute:: leaves

-        Returns a generator of all leaf (terminal) descendants of this tree.
+        Returns a generator of all leaf (:ref:`terminal <terminals>`) descendants of this tree.
         The generator yields a :py:class:`SimpleTree` instance for every leaf, in left-first traversal order.
 The output of the ``leaves`` generator can for instance be zipped with the ``tokens`` list of